 NYU Shanghai’s Vice Chancellor Granted Honorary Shanghai Citizenship

-This week the Shanghai Municipal People’s Congress approved the award of honorary Shanghai citizenship to Vice Chancellor Jeffrey Lehman.
-Since 1997, the honor has been bestowed upon foreigners who have made valuable contributions to the city’s growth and development.
+In a January 24 ceremony, Shanghai’s Mayor Gong Zheng formally awarded honorary Shanghai citizenship to NYU Shanghai Vice Chancellor Jeffrey Lehman.
+Since 1997, the honor has been bestowed upon 48 individual foreigners who have made valuable contributions to the city’s growth and development.
+Lehman was one of just two foreign citizens approved to receive honorary citizenship by the Shanghai Municipal People’s Congress in 2021, alongside Jean-Paul Agon, Chairman of the L’Oreal cosmetic company.

 “In the decade that we have been building our university, Shanghai has become my home, a city that I truly love,” Lehman said.
 “I see this award as a recognition of the work that NYU Shanghai has done to strengthen our city’s ties to outstanding higher education - around China and around the world.”